cerfcast/teaparty/README.md

 ### Running

 `teaparty` has both a _reflector_ and a _sender_ mode.
-The _reflector_ mode is the one that has been most tested.
 The _sender_ mode is developed/maintained for the purposes of testing interoperability.

 #### Reflector